FAR-Lab/Interactive-Lab-Hub/Lab 4/README.md

 <img src="https://cdn-shop.adafruit.com/970x728/3595-03.jpg" width=200>

-Connect it to your pi with Qwiic connector and try running the 3 example scripts we provide here to see what the sensor is capable of doing!
+Connect it to your pi with Qwiic connector and try running the 3 example scripts individually to see what the sensor is capable of doing!

 ```
 (circuitpython) pi@ixe00:~/Interactive-Lab-Hub/Lab 4 $ python light_test.py
+...
 (circuitpython) pi@ixe00:~/Interactive-Lab-Hub/Lab 4 $ python proximity_test.py
+...
 (circuitpython) pi@ixe00:~/Interactive-Lab-Hub/Lab 4 $ python gesture_test.py
+...
 ```

 You can go the the [Adafruit GitHub Page](https://github.com/adafruit/Adafruit_CircuitPython_APDS9960) to see more examples for this sensor!